EBCT Calculator: Accurately Calculate Water Treatment

 Click “Calculate EBCT”

-Once you’ve entered the volume and flow rate, click the “Calculate EBCT” button on the calculator.
+After inputting volume and flow rate data, you should press the “Calculate EBCT” button located on the calculator.

 Review the Result